 Every business needs a system to keep track of things like purchases, sales, and expenses.
-How will you do your bookkeeping?

-- If needed, who will set up your system? - If needed, who will help you maintain this system? - How will you keep your personal and business expenses separate?
+- How will you do your bookkeeping? - Will it be with a notebook and a special file cabinet?
+Or will you use a computer with bookkeeping software? - If needed, who will help you set up your system? - If needed, who will help you maintain this system? - How will you keep your personal and business expenses separate?